QUB-ASL/bzzz/SAFETY.md

 <img src="https://m.media-amazon.com/images/I/71o7wIMQmDL.jpg" width=200>

-### How to charge and store a LiPo battery
+### 5.2.
+How to charge and store a LiPo battery

-- Storage-charge any unused batteries.
+- LiPo batteries should not be stored fully charged.
+Instead, they should be brought down to **storage charge**, which corresponds to about 3.8V per cell.
+A LiPo battery not at storage voltage will degrade and the effect is cumulative: keeping a battery fully charged for 10 consecutive days is the same as keeping it fully charged for 1 day on 10 different days.

+> It is highly recommended that we storage-charge the LiPo batteries at the end of every day.

-- It is recommended to use a LiPo battery bag when charging a LiPo battery to provide an extra layer of protection against fire and explosion
+- It is recommended to use a **LiPo battery bag** when charging a LiPo battery to provide an extra layer of protection against fire and explosion.
 - Never let a battery voltage fall below critical level.
+If the voltage in a cell falls below 3.2V it can be permanently damaged.
 - Never overcharge a battery.
+If the voltage of a cell exceeds 4.2V it can burst into flames.
 - Never short-circuit a battery.
 - Follow proper disposing guidelines before discarding a battery.
 - Any bulge, smoke from a battery must be dealt with serious caution.

+> Read more about LiPo batteries [here](https://fpvfc.org/beginners-guide-to-lipo-batteries).

 ## Test flights